On the Plethora of Representations Arising in Noncommutative Quantum Mechanics and An Explicit Construction of Noncommutative 4-tori: On the unitarily equivalent irreducible representations of and gauges of NCQM

-with $\mathbb{I}$ being the identity operator on $L^{2}(\mathbb{R}^{2},d\br)$.
-It can now be easily verified that (\ref{non-vanishing-commut-rel-algbr-bas}), indeed, satisfies (\ref{eq:NCCR}) using $\rho=\sigma=\tau=1$ in the identification (\ref{idntfctn-nonzero-rep}).
-The representation (\ref{non-vanishing-commut-rel-algbr-bas}) is clearly irreducible and hence using the fact that $\g$ is a connected, simply connected Lie group, one can conclude that the pertinent unitary representations (\ref{gauge-equiv-irrep}) of $\g$ are also irreducible.
-Indeed, by the orbit method, one can compute an irreducible unitary representation ( \ref{eq:rep-grp-all-nozer-factr-nozer}, $\rho=\sigma=\tau=1$) of $\g$.
+Hence using the fact that $\g$ is a connected, simply connected Lie group, one can conclude that the pertinent unitary representations (\ref{gauge-equiv-irrep}) of $\g$ are also irreducible.
+Indeed, by the orbit method, one can compute an irreducible unitary representation ( \ref{eq:rep-grp-all-nozer-factr-nozer}) of $\g$.
 This irreducible representation belongs to the 2-parameter family (\ref{gauge-equiv-irrep}) due to $l=m=1$.
 Therefore, all other members of the underlying family have to be unitarily equivalent to each other.
-These unitarily equivalent irreducible representations of $\g$ are actually gauge equivalent in the sense to be discussed following Lemma \ref{lem-NCQM-gauge-gnrl}.
+These unitarily equivalent irreducible representations of $\g$ are actually gauge equivalent in the sense to be discussed following definition \ref{Vect-pot-def}.

 A continuous family of unitarily equivalent irreducible representations of the Lie algebra $\G$ parameterized by a real ordered pair $(l,m)$ can be realized as self-adjoint differential operators acting on the smooth vectors of the Schwartz space $\mathcal{S}(\mathbb{R}^{2})$ in the following way: